immalloy/ALE-Psych/README.md

 ## Where can I download it?

 Although we recommend waiting for an official release due to ongoing changes, sometimes minor, or having the source code on hand, you can download the engine using [Github Actions](https://github.com/ALE-Engine-Crew/ALE-Psych/actions).

-## How can I build it?

-##### It should be noted that the Engine is currently only available for Windows

-1. Install the latest stable version of [Haxe](https://haxe.org/download/)
-2. Install [git](https://git-scm.com/downloads) and leave all installation options at their default settings
-3. Run the [install-haxelibs](setup/install-haxelibs.bat) script to install the necessary libraries
-4. Install Visual Studio.
-You can use the script that was created for this purpose: [windows-msvc](setup/windows-msvc.bat)
-5. Run `lime test windows` or use the script created for this purpose: [compile](compile.bat)

 ---